open-component-model/ocm-spec/doc/05-guidelines/01-transport.md

 It is required to transfer delivered artifacts consistently.

-The description model provided by OCM can be used to provide a transport tool being able to transfer the complete closure of a component version from one environment to another.
+The model provided by OCM can be used to create a transport tool being able to transfer the complete closure of a component version from one environment to another.

 To support this, a component version includes the access information for the described artifacts.
 If no applicable storage system for an artifact type according to its access method is available it can be stored as local blob along with the component descriptor.